Achukwunta/Achukwunta/README.md

 ## 🚧 My Projects
 ### Main:
-1. Dual RNA-seq analysis of Soybean in response to *Alternaria alternata* infection
+1. Dual RNA-seq analysis of *Glycine max* in response to *Alternaria alternata* infection
-2. *De novo* assembly and comparative analysis of *Hypnoidus abbreviatus* and *Limonius californicus* transcriptomes
+2. *De novo* assembly and comparative analysis of *Limonius californicus* transcriptomes
 3. Investigating the impacts of fungicides on microbiome diversity in the Barley phyllosphere and rhizosphere

 Repositories contain pipelines for RNA-seq analysis and *de novo* assembly.
 The third project is currently in the analysis stage and its repository will be created upon completion.